bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 ![Autoprefixer online tool](/assets/screen-shot-2019-12-02-at-20.06.13.png "Autoprefixer online tool")

 Awesome, right? ✨ \
-Although it's pretty good, there is still a few things you need to beware of when using it.
+Although it's pretty good, there is still a few things you need to be aware of when Grid and Autoprefixer with Internet Explorer.

 ## Limitations